Sweet Dog

 How do you clean a dog's ears?

-Pour a dog ear cleaner into the canal, massage the base of the ear for a few seconds, let your dog shake their head, then wipe the ear flap and the visible opening with a gauze pad.
-It's the product that loosens the debris, never an object pushed inside.
+Pour a dog ear cleaner into the canal, massage the base of the ear for a few seconds, let him shake his head, then wipe the visible part of the ear with a gauze pad.
+It's the cleaner that loosens the debris, never an object pushed inside.

-What should I clean my dog's ears with?
+What should I use to clean my dog's ears?

 With an ear cleaner made for dogs, and nothing else in the canal.
-No alcohol, vinegar, hydrogen peroxide or human product, which irritate the ear, and above all never a cotton bud, which packs the wax down towards the eardrum.
+No alcohol, vinegar, hydrogen peroxide or products meant for people, which irritate the ear, and above all never a cotton bud, which packs the wax down towards the eardrum.

-How do you treat a dog that scratches its ears?
+How do you treat a dog that's scratching its ears?

 Scratching is a sign, not an illness in itself: it can come from an allergy, a grass seed, a parasite or an ear infection.
-You can't guess, and you shouldn't dig out an old treatment.
-If the ear is red, smells bad or is discharging, it's the vet who finds the cause and chooses the care.
+You can't guess the cause, and you don't dig out an old treatment.
+If the ear is red, if it's discharging or if its smell has changed, it's the vet who finds the cause and chooses the treatment.

 How often should you clean a dog's ears?

-Only when the ear needs it, not as a routine: a clean, pink, odourless ear should be left alone.
-Dogs with floppy ears or those who swim often need checking more regularly, especially after being in water.
+Only when the ear needs it, not as a routine: an ear that's clean, pink and odourless is one you leave alone.
+With dogs who have floppy ears or who swim a lot, check more often, especially after they've been in water.

 Can you use a cotton bud to clean a dog's ear?

 No, never inside the canal.
-A cotton bud packs the wax down towards the bottom instead of removing it and can injure the eardrum (Cornell; Washington State University).
-Cotton wool or a gauze pad is only there to wipe the visible opening of the ear.
+A cotton bud packs the wax down instead of taking it out, and can damage the eardrum (Cornell; Washington State University).
+Cotton wool or a gauze pad is only for wiping the visible opening of the ear.

-My dog keeps shaking their head, what should I do?
+My dog keeps shaking his head, what should I do?

-Repeated head-shaking often signals an ear that is bothering them: an ear infection, or a grass seed lodged in the canal after a summer walk.
-Don't try to fish it out of the depth of the ear yourself.
-If it persists, especially on one side only, head to the vet.
+If he's shaking his head non-stop, it's often because an ear hurts or itches: an ear infection, or a grass seed lodged in the canal after a summer walk.
+You're not going to fish it out of the depths of the ear yourself.
+If it carries on, especially on one side only, off to the vet.

 Loading your progress…